West Rockhampton

 West Rockhampton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 16.7%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 11.9%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.2%).
-Trade and technical skills are prevalent, with 37.5% of residents aged 15+ holding vocational credentials – advanced diplomas (6.3%) and certificates (31.2%).
+Vocational credentials are prevalent, with 37.5% of residents aged 15+ holding them, including advanced diplomas (6.3%) and certificates (31.2%).
+Educational participation is high, with 28.4% currently enrolled in formal education: 11.6% in primary, 8.7% in secondary, and 3.1% in tertiary education.

-Educational participation is high, with 28.4% of residents currently enrolled in formal education.
+Educational participation is notably high, with 28.4% of residents currently enrolled in formal education.
 This includes 11.6% in primary education, 8.7% in secondary education, and 3.1% pursuing tertiary education.

 Frequently Asked Questions - Education